On-Site Copying - Record Retrieval

-Our On-site Digital Copying Division prepares your subpoenas for records, including the Notice to Consumer (if applicable), and mailings to opposing counsels.
+Our On-Site Digital Copying Division prepares your subpoenas for records, including the Notice to Consumer (if applicable), and mailings to opposing counsels.
 Our expert staff serves the subpoena on the location and returns to copy the records.
 We closely follow your order and provide periodic status reports.
-In addition, we can have your x-rays and all other diagnostic films or CD’s reproduced for you.

 Consider allowing us to assist your office in going digital.
 Going green is cost effective and good for the environment.
 Your staff will enjoy the additional free space in your office.

 Even during the COVID-19 restrictions, our professional, registered on-site copiers are able to serve subpoenas/authorizations and safely obtain your records.

 - Access your records from a download link that we provide you, in addition to USB, paper copies, or whatever your preference.

 - Historical records can be accessed from our portal with your client login.
 Access includes invoices, requests, Declaration of Custodian of Records, and the records.

 - Our website has links to current special facility authorization forms.
 To view these forms click here.